rodriguezmeza/NagBody_pkg/Readmes/additional_libs/Readme-Install_healpix.txt

 Then, refresh your terminal.

+Note:
+In Mac OSX is .bash_profile.
-Note: In some linux machines the file is .bash_profile or .bashrc.
+In some linux machines the file is .bash_profile or .bashrc.
 Or if you are using tcsh, the file is .tcshrc, the above lines have to be:

 setenv PATH ${PATH}:${HOME}/NagBody_pkg/bin